buttonsrtoys/registrar/README.md

       child: MyWidget(),
     );

-The model instance can retrieved from anywhere:
+The model instance can retrieved from anywhere by type:

     final myModel = Registrar.get<MyModel>();